lbrihoum/Irma_Moves/README.md

 There is no return value.

 ## Compiling
-To compile multiple source files at the command lind:
+To compile a file at the command line:
+- gcc IrmaMoves.c

+To run the file:
+- ./IrmaMoves.exe

+To run with a test case:
 - gcc IrmaMoves.c testcase01.c
-And then run the file by:
-- ./IrmaMoves.exe

 Running the program could potentially dump a lot of output to the screen.
 If you want to redirect your output to a text file in Linux just run the program using the following command, which will create a file called whatever.txt that contains the output from your program
 - ./IrmaMoves.exe > whatever.txt
-To run with a test case:
-- gcc IrmaMoves.c testcase01.c

 I personally used Code::Blocks to write this program.
 - http://www.codeblocks.org/